THE LONGEST DAY CHALLENGE – review by charlie maurice

 The Morrison Solicitors sponsored event also saw lunchtime entertainment enjoyed by all in the form of both a novel Nearest the Pin competition and a barbecue.
 With crowd pleasing commentary from West Hill’s David Osborn, the PGA Professionals each had three shots from the first tee in front of the clubhouse downhill to the second green some 200 yards away, and it was Cherry Lodge’s Craig Sutherland who claimed the £100 prize.

-Reigate Heath Golf Club in Surrey hosts its Second Southern School Invitation.
+Reigate Heath Golf Club in Surrey hosts its third Southern School Invitation.

 Club member and treasurer John Warbey said: “For over 100 years Reigate Heath GC has always been a big supporter of junior golf and especially ladies’ golf.
 Nowadays with so many of us leading time pressured lifestyles with little time to spare for 18 holes of golf, we’re finding that more and more people are coming to play nine holes, so it’s a way of playing golf that is increasingly popular.